Helping Authors with Their Novel Synopsis

 THE MAIN STORY THREAD

 Novels can be complex, and some contain multiple, interweaving story threads.
-Don’t try to cram them all into your synopsis, spreading them too thinly.
-For the sake of clarity, you might have to leave out one or two threads of your story.
+Authors shouldn’t try to cram them all into their synopsis, spreading them too thinly.
+For the sake of clarity, one or two threads of the story might have to be left out.
 It’s better to do this and show clearly connected events than try to cover too much ground and end up with half-expressed ideas.

 THE ENDING

-Some writers are reluctant to give away the ending of their novels in their synopsis, but an agent really needs to know what happens at the end of your story if they’re going to be able to accurately assess your story-crafting skills.
-Make sure the ending can be seen to thread back to the beginning of your synopsis so that the agent can see how the whole plot hangs together.
+Some writers are reluctant to give away the ending of their novels in their synopsis, but an agent really needs to know what happens at the end of the story if they’re going to be able to accurately assess the author’s story-crafting skills.
+The ending needs to be seen to thread back to the beginning of the synopsis so that the agent can see how the whole plot hangs together.

 CHARACTER MOTIVATION

 It’s crucial to convey character and motivation in a synopsis.
-Describe why the people in your story act the way they do and show how this shapes the plot.
-Start with your main character.
+Why do the people in the story act the way they do?
+And how does this shape the plot?
+It’s best to start with the main character.
 How do the events of the plot force them to change?
-This is the emotional arc of your novel.
+This is the emotional arc of the novel.
 What motivates the supporting characters to initiate important plot events?
-Demonstrating this gives logic to your story.
+Demonstrating this gives logic to the story.

 THE POINT OF VIEW

-Mention the point of view (POV) that you use in your novel.
-You don’t need to go into great detail, unless your synopsis doesn’t make sense without doing so – there’s no need to say where it switches if this happens often.
-This is one way an agent can get a better sense of how your novel is written.
+The point of view (POV) used in the novel should be mentioned in the synopsis.
+The author doesn’t need to go into great detail, unless their synopsis doesn’t make sense without doing so – there’s no need to say where it switches if this happens often, for instance.
+This is one way an agent can get a better sense of how the novel is written.

 A FLAVOUR OF THE NARRATIVE STYLE

-If the novel is whimsical or serious, upbeat or melancholy, this should come across through the events and writing style without you having to say so – but don’t worry if your synopsis reads less artfully than your manuscript.
-You have to fit a lot of information into your synopsis, so that will have an effect on the writing style.
-You’re not trying to perfectly demonstrate your novel’s narrative style through your synopsis (your sample pages will do this better), but you can still provide a flavour of how your novel is written.
+If the novel is whimsical or serious, upbeat or melancholy, this should come across through the events and writing style without the author having to say so – but authors shouldn’t worry if their synopsis reads less artfully than their manuscript.
+They have to fit a lot of information into their synopsis, so that will have an effect on the writing style.
+They’re not trying to perfectly demonstrate their novel’s narrative style through their synopsis (their sample pages will do this better), but they can still provide a flavour of how their novel is written.

 The point of a synopsis is not to explain much.
 It’s to show what happens.
 It is not intended to be lyrical beautiful writing.